opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 12 “Traffic” (with “trafficking” given a corresponding meaning) is defined in s 2 of the MDA as (a) to sell, give, administer, transport, send, deliver or distribute; or (b) to offer to do the same, in the absence of authority given under the Act.

 13     The Prosecution’s case was that Ong and Abdul possessed the various exhibits for the purpose of trafficking.
-The elements of a charge for possessing a controlled drug for the purpose of trafficking under s 5(1) read with s 5(2) of the MDA were set out by the Court of Appeal in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ [2014] 3 SLR 721 at [59]:
+The elements of a charge for possessing a controlled drug for the purpose of trafficking under s 5(1) read with s 5(2) of the MDA were set out by the Court of Appeal in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ <span class="citation">[2014] 3 SLR 721</span> at [59]:

  (a) possession of a controlled drug;